andyaiken/forgesteel/to do.md

 * Add hero inventory management
 * Add a way for heroes to be modified - additional skills, languages, perks, titles, retainers, etc
+* Power Rolls:
+  * If a hero's power roll uses potencies, replace weak / average / strong with the hero's characteristic value
+  * If a hero's power roll adds a characteristic to damage, automatically calculate the total damage

 **Library**

 * Add titles
 * Add items
+* Add retainers

 **Monster Editor**